fenago/puppet-course/quickstart/md/Lab_6.md

 someone with the corresponding private key can decrypt the information.

 Hiera has a pluggable **backend** system which allows it to support various different ways of storing data.
-One such []{#id294 .indexterm}backend is called `hiera-eyaml-gpg`, which allows Hiera to use a GnuPG-encrypted data store.
+One such backend is called `hiera-eyaml-gpg`, which allows Hiera to use a GnuPG-encrypted data store.
 Rather than encrypting a whole data file, `hiera-eyaml-gpg` lets you mix encrypted and plaintext data in the same YAML file.
 That way, even someone who